daavidee/cryptoTrader/README.md

 <h1>Note: This project is a work in progress.</h1>
 <h2>About</h2>
 The aim of this project is to have a trading platform for cryptocurrencies which has support for many of the popular exchanges and is (almost) fully automatic.
 Both simple and advanced trading strategies are used.
 <p><a href="http://nodejs.org/">Node.js</a> is used for the backend including serving the content to the frontend via HTTP.
 All data such as market volume and price history are stored in a <a href="http://www.postgresql.org/">PostgreSQL</a> database.
-The frontend will provide statistical information and the ability to modify the trade parameters.
+The frontend provides statistical information and the ability to modify trade parameters.
 All services are hosted locally on the same machine.

 <h2>What are Cryptocurrencies?</h2>
 Cryptocurrencies are digital currencies which use cryptography for the creation and secure exchange of coins.
 They have no intrinsic value and the price is determined purely from market forces (speculation, value of the network and protocol, etc.).
 As a result, they are extremely volatile. <a href="https://bitcoin.org">Bitcoin</a> is the most popular cryptocurrency as of this writing and is currently valued at $500 USD per coin.